 As a result of exposure to the smoke, there's a chance that many of the firefighters will need to go to the hospital.
 (23 words)

 Because of exposure to the smoke, many of the firefighters might need to go to the hospital.
 (17 words)

-When you're writing there's no need to say the same thing twice, but a lot of common phrases do just that.
-For example, when you say something is a "true fact," you're using two words that mean the same thing.
+When you're writing, there's no need to say the same thing twice, but a lot of common phrases do just that.
+When you say something is a "true fact," you're using two words that mean the same thing.
 If it's a fact, then by definition it's true; if it's true, then by definition it's a fact.
-There's no need to use both words together - it's redundant and distracting.
+There's no need to use both together - it's redundant and distracting.
 Here are some other common redundant phrases:

 - unexpected surprise